What Happens to a Business After Filing a Chapter 7 Bankruptcy?

 With those considerations in mind, it's good to know that seeking the support of an experienced business debt relief attorney in your state is always a solid first step.
 While Ch 7 bankruptcy is a suitable option for some businesses, it's important to evaluate all of your options.
 With the help of an experienced attorney in your state, you could potentially buy yourself and your business time to negotiate the best price for your business's assets.
 Then, you could use the money to settle business debts, set up a brand new business, or use a Ch 11 business bankruptcy to restructure your business debts and prevent personal bankruptcy.

 Worried about your business's finances, but unsure whether Chapter 7 business bankruptcy is right for you?
 Talk to the business debt relief and bankruptcy attorneys at The Lane Law Firm.
 With decades of experience in business debt relief and business bankruptcy, we're here to help find the best path forward for your business.
-Contact us online today or book your free consultation for a time that works best for you.
+Call 877-408-3328 or book a free consultation at the time and day that is best for you.